GitLab installation requirements

 PostgreSQL

 PostgreSQL is the only supported database and is bundled with the Linux package.
-You can also use an external PostgreSQL database.
+You can also use an external PostgreSQL database which must be tuned correctly.

 Depending on the number of users, the PostgreSQL server should have: